subhylahiri/sl_py_tools/numpy_tricks/linalg/README.md

 ```
 > conda install mkl -c intel --no-update-deps
 ```
+I found this wreaked havoc with its dependencies.
-Or you can downgrade to a version that has the headers, e.g.
+Alternatively, you can downgrade to a version that has the headers, e.g.
 ```
 > conda install mkl=2018.0.3
 ```